- 27 Sep 2019; Amanda Tracey; Brighton Wetlands

 - 27 Mar 2020; Jeff Bowman; Flying Squirrels in Ontario

 - 24 Apr 2020; Josh Sayers; Ontario Badger Project

-- 29 May 2020; WBFN Members; Varied 10 minute presentations by members
+- 29 May 2020; WBFN Members; Varied short presentations by members

 Monthly meetings take place at the Cobourg Public Library, 200 Ontario St., Cobourg, typically during the last Friday of the month and starting at 7:30 p.m.
 Each meeting will start off with WBFN business, announcements and sightings, typically lasting 30 minutes.
 Approximately 1 hour is then devoted to our guest speaker.
 The final 30 minutes allows for meeting the guest speaker and visiting among members and guests.
 These meetings are open to the public and we encourage guests to introduce themselves.